ls1intum/Helios/server/application-server/README.md

 **3. Setup configuration and environment**

 Copy the file `.env.example` to `.env` and adjust the values to your needs.
-It is automatically set up to work with the Docker Compose setup.
+It is set up to work with the Docker Compose setup for database.
+You need to adjust some fields for NATS server.

 ```bash
 $ cp .env.example .env